DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-engaging-pupils-in-learning/autumn-week-5-ect-research-and-practice-summary.md

 lesson to teach her pupils important values that they can think critically about and apply elsewhere.

-A school’s curriculum sets out its vision for the knowledge, values and skills that it wishes its pupils to learn.
+A school's curriculum sets out its vision for the knowledge, values and skills that it wishes its pupils to learn.
 Since the 1988 Education Reform Act, there has been a National Curriculum in England and Wales which specifies the core of what should be covered within the state education sector.
 At GCSE and A level, the National Curriculum also forms the basis for the specifications written by examination boards.
 Contemporary curriculum guidance makes clear that schools are expected to go beyond the core curriculum.
 In particular, schools have a responsibility to identify the specific knowledge, skills and values that will benefit their pupils.
 At all stages of education, therefore, teachers and school leaders determine the details of what is taught and how this content is sequenced.
 In order to teach a carefully sequenced and coherent curriculum, teachers need a sound knowledge of the essential concepts, skills and principles of the subject.
 It is therefore essential that teachers develop and maintain a high level of subject knowledge through initial and continuing professional development.

 Subject knowledge encompasses what a teacher knows about the nature of a subject, the appropriate pedagogies to teach that subject and an expert awareness of how that subject appears in the curriculum (i.e. what needs to be taught).
 A teacher will continue therefore to expand their subject knowledge throughout their career.
 It is essential to effective teaching, for motivating and inspiring pupils, and for helping them to succeed academically.